open-taggy/website/docs/intro.md

 Tagging content in web-based editorial systems, i.e. assigning content to a selection of topics

-- is mostly still done manually,
+- is mostly still done manually
-- therefore tedious and error-prone,
+- therefore tedious and error-prone

 especially when it comes to large amounts of data.

 Proprietary systems are often expensive and questionable in terms of data protection dart taggy is here to give you an

-- open,
+- open
-- easy-to-start-with,
+- easy-to-start-with
 - easy-to-integrate and
 - quite powerful frontend tool